jbcodeforce/flink-studies/docs/techno/ccloud-flink.md

 ## Key Concepts

 * This is a regional service
-* Compute pools groups resources needed to run a Flink cluster and can scale to zero
+* Compute pools groups resources needed to run a Flink cluster and can scale to zero.
+Used to run SQL **statements**.
+The max size of the pool is set at creation.
+* Capacity is measured in Confluent Flink Unit, [CFU]().
+Each statement is 1 CFU-minute.
+* A statement may be structural (DDL), runs in background to write data to table (DML) , or foreground to present data to client app.
 * Can support multiple Kafka clusters in the same CC organization within the same region.
-* kafka Topics and schemas always in synch with Flink
+* Kafka Topics and schemas are always in synch with Flink.
+* Statement in different compute pools are **isolated** from each other.
-* Any table created in Flink is visible as a topic in kafka
+* Any table created in CC Flink is visible as a topic in CC Kafka.
+* A catalog is a collection of database, a database is a collection of tables.
 * The differences with the OSS, is that the DDL statements of catalog, database, table are mapped to physical kafka objects.
-Table is a schema and a topic, catalog is an environment, and database is a cluster
+Table is a schema and a topic, catalog is an environment, and database is a cluster.
+* CC offers the **Autopilot** to scale up or down resources for any SQL statement.
+Scaled up if there is a need to increase resource due to more data.
-* Integrated with RBAC with user and service accounts support
+* Integrated with RBAC with user and service accounts support.
-* A catalog is a collection of database, a database is a collection of tables.
 * Stream lineage is a feature to at the topic level to understand where the data are coming from.
-* For Watermark configuration, Confluent Cloud for Apache Flink handles it autimatically, using the $rowtime which is mapped to the Kafka record timestamp and by observing the behavior of the streams then adapting the configuration.
+* For Watermark configuration, Confluent Cloud for Apache Flink handles it automatically, using the $rowtime which is mapped to the Kafka record timestamp and by observing the behavior of the streams then adapting the configuration.
+* When messages processing starts to be behind, autopilot adjust resource allocation.
+* [Service accounts](https://docs.confluent.io/cloud/current/security/authenticate/workload-identities/service-accounts/overview.html#service-accounts) are used for production deployment to enforce security boundaries.
+Permissions are done with ACL and role binding.
+They can own any type of API keys that can be used for CLI or API access.

+???- info "Statement life cycle"
+    Use a service account for background statement.
+    Submit a statement:

+    ```sh
+    confluent flink shell --compute-pool ${COMPUTE_POOL_ID} --environment ${ENV_ID} --service-account
+    ```

+???- question "How to change the CFU limit?"

 ## Getting Started